-If you have questions regarding the programs listed below, please contact Casey Robertson (email@example.com), department manager for the Political Science Department, 408-554-4508.
+If you have questions regarding the programs listed below, please contact the Political Science Department.
 Please do not contact the Panetta Institute for Public Policy directly.

 Congressional Internship Program

 The Panetta Institute for Public Policy’s 24th annual Congressional Internship Program will be held from August 13 to December 8, 2023.
 The program, open to students of any academic major who will have junior or senior standing this fall, is a combination of a two-week academic orientation held at the Panetta Institute at Cal State Monterey Bay followed by eleven weeks in Washington, D.C.
 The internship is full-time and, upon completion, students will earn 30 upper-division units in political science (10 units of which count toward the major--one section of US Politics and one Elective--and 20 units of which count as elective units toward graduation).

 Please note the following:

 - The nominated student will be required to undergo a background check before working in Congress.

-- Finalists must be available for an interview with the selection committee the week of March 28.
+- Finalists must be available for interviews with SCU's selection committee on April 4 or 5.